Protonko/Protonko/README.md

 # 💫About Me :
-- 🔭 I’m currently working on Raiffeisen Bank Russia
+- 🔭 I’m currently working on Raiffeisen Bank
 - 🌱 I’m currently learning more about NestJS
 - 💬 Ask me about React, React Native
 - 📪 How to reach me: probegrofanston@gmail.com